micczu1/process-exporter/README.md

 ## Description

-Prometheus exporter that mines /proc to report on selected processes.
+Ansible role for install Prometheus exporter that mines /proc to report on selected processes.

 ## Role Variables